amzn/smoke-aws-generate/README.md

 # SmokeAWSGenerate

-SmokeAWSGenerate primarily provides a code generator that will generate a Swift client package using a Open API/Swagger model for endpoints hosted by AWS API Gateway.
+SmokeAWSGenerate primarily provides a code generator that will generate a Swift client package using an Open API/Swagger model for endpoints hosted by AWS API Gateway.

 By default, the generator will create two targets in the Swift client package, a Model target and a Client target.
 * The model target will create Swift types and enumerations for the objects specified in the model